This is Our Story

 Our Diamond Maree

-She is tender and compassionate and all things emotional!
+Diamond is tender and compassionate and all things emotional!
 She is a songbird and the most caring big sister.
 She is gentle but fierce, and, oh, how she will move mountains!
 Her name really does say it all – forged by fire, cut to perfection, strengthened in refinement, and nearly unbreakable; she is an overcomer through and through.

 Our Ameliana Amadi

 Millie is our “mountain goat girl”, taken from the Song of Solomon.
 She is fierce and fiery and forever on the move!
 It was prophesied before her birth that she would be a “live wire” – yup, nailed it.
 Her name means striving defender and the rock of rejoicing.
-She has the voice of trumpet, and we know she will use it to proclaim His goodness from the mountaintops, where she will run ready and steady with Him.
+She has the voice of a trumpet, and we know she will use it to proclaim His goodness from the mountaintops, where she will run ready and steady with Him.

 Our Benaiah Ja’Vaz